 - Does a Christian have a responsibility to share his or her faith in Christ with other people?

-There are a lot of great resources available on the internet (there are a lot dangerous resources out there too, so be careful and discerning!).
+There are a lot of great resources available on the internet (there are a lot dangerous resources out there too, so be careful and discerning!
+If you’re not sure about a source, avoid it, or ask your pastor).
 The following resources are provided by sound ministry organizations that God has raised up to be a part of God’s Good News “Message Bearer Organization” in the world.
 Here are three resources that we encourage you to take advantage of as you seek guidance with these “life essential” questions.

 - Is Genesis History?
 A video that covers the historical viability of the biblical record of creation.
 This video is a strong support for our dependence on the historical accuracy of the Bible according to normal human tradition of maintaining history.
 Their site – https://isgenesishistory.com/, and you may be able to find the video on YouTube.